mushahadur/online-exam-system/README.md

 4. After Clicking the Link User can see a quiz

-                                    The quiz design may have a question and users can answer by
+   -The quiz design may have a question and users can answer by

-                                     Multiple choice  from  Radio box (user checks the correct answer)
+   -Multiple choice  from  Radio box (user checks the correct answer)

-                                               Or maybe an input box to write the correct answer
+   -Or maybe an input box to write the correct answer

 5. After submitting one quiz users see another Quiz.